On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Introduction and Discussion

-These supersymmetric configurations can be studied considering the $\kappa$‑supersymmetric effective action which encodes the probe’s coupling to background fluxes and curvature \cite{Becker:1995kb, Bergshoeff:1997kr, Billo:1999ip, Simon:2011rw}.
-In \cite{Simons:2004nm}, it was shown that \textit{static} BPS configurations exist.
-Their radial position in $\mathrm{AdS}_2$ is determined entirely by the phase of the central charge $Z$ associated with the brane's charge vector.
-Remarkably, it was found that not only single-particle static probes but also multi-particle configurations—with each particle carrying a different charge and thus a different central charge $Z_i$—can preserve a common supersymmetry.
-Unlike asymptotically flat compactifications, where supersymmetry requires all charges to be mutually aligned, the enhanced superconformal symmetry of the near-horizon $\mathrm{AdS}_2 \times \mathbf{S}^2$ background allows these seemingly misaligned multi-centered configurations to share a common preserved supercharge.
-This property reflects the richer structure of supersymmetric bound states uniquely supported by the attractor geometry.
-Further studies on the topic was pursued in \cite{Li:2006uq}, where the problem was addressed in the context of five-dimensional BMPV black holes.
-There, due to the nature of the rotating black hole solution, the authors identified $\frac{1}{2}$-BPS configurations corresponding to stationary D-branes orbiting along angular directions of the internal $\mathbf{S}^3$.
+These supersymmetry-preserving configurations can be studied via the $\kappa$‑symmetric worldline action, which encodes the couplings of the probe to the background fluxes and curvature \cite{Becker:1995kb, Bergshoeff:1997kr, Billo:1999ip, Simon:2011rw}.
+In \cite{Simons:2004nm}, it was moreover shown that \textit{static} BPS solutions do in fact exist.
+Their radial position in $\mathrm{AdS}_2$ is determined entirely by the phase of the central charge $Z$ associated to the D-brane gauge charges.
+Remarkably, it was found that not only single-particle but also multi-particle states---each one carrying a priori different central charges $Z_i$---can preserve a common set of supersymmetries.
+Unlike asymptotically flat compactifications, where the same condition requires the charge vectors to be mutually aligned, the enhanced superconformal symmetry of the near-horizon $\mathrm{AdS}_2 \times \mathbf{S}^2$ geometry allows in general misaligned multi-centered configurations to break identical supercharges.
+This property reflects the more intricate structure of supersymmetric bound states supported by the attractor point.
+Further studies on the topic were pursued in \cite{Li:2006uq}, where an analogous problem was addressed in the context of five-dimensional BMPV black holes \cite{Breckenridge:1996is}.
+There, due to the nature of the rotating solution, the authors identified $\frac{1}{2}$-BPS motions corresponding to \emph{stationary} D-brane probes orbiting along angular directions of the internal (squashed) $\mathbf{S}^3$.

-This naturally leads to a key and (to the best of our knowledge) previously unexplored question: do stationary, orbiting BPS probe configurations exist in the four-dimensional attractor geometry $\mathrm{AdS}_2 \times \mathbf{S}^2$?
-In other words, can one construct supersymmetric worldlines that carry angular momentum along the $\mathbf{S}^2$, while remaining localized in the radial direction of $\mathrm{AdS}_2$?
+This naturally leads to the following important question: Do stationary, orbiting BPS particle configurations exist in the four-dimensional $\mathrm{AdS}_2 \times \mathbf{S}^2$ attractor geometry?
+In other words, can one construct supersymmetric worldlines that carry angular momentum along the sphere, while remaining localized in the radial direction of the 2d Anti-de Sitter component?